 In 1938 DuPont scientist Roy Plunkett discovered one of the first PFAS by accident when he was researching new refrigerants.
-Nothing would stick to the substance he created and it didn't react to other chemicals.
-Dupont used it to make Teflon pans.
+Nothing would stick to the strange, waxy substance he created and it was inert-it didn't react to other chemicals.
+Dupont was soon using it to make Teflon pans.